-The draft Pyrmont Peninsula Place Strategy was exhibited for community and stakeholder review and feedback from 31 July to 13 September 2020 and finalised in December 2020.
+The Pyrmont Peninsula Place Strategy was exhibited for public comment 31 July to 13 September 2020 and finalised in December 2020.